Umratul/SQL_retailSale_P1/README.md

 ## Conclusion

-This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
-The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.
+This SQL project provides a practical foundation for retail sales data analysis, covering essential database operations and business intelligence queries.The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.